mgaitan/sphinxcontrib-mermaid/README.rst

 taken as relative to the source directory.

-In addition, you can use mermaid to automatically generate a diagram to show the inheritance of one or more classes using the directive ``autoclasstree``.
-If the attribute `:full:` is given, it will show the complete hierarchie to the class.
+In addition, you can use mermaid to automatically generate a diagram to show the class inheritance using the directive ``autoclasstree``.
+It accepts one or more fully qualified names to a class or a module.
+In the case of a module, all the class found will be included.

+Of course, these objects need to be importable to make its diagram.

+If an optional attribute ``:full:`` is given, it will show the complete hierarchie of each class.

 For example::